Homelessness has always been a matter of life and death for the people experiencing it.

 “What I am most proud of is that we as a community have kept asking what’s next and how [we can] do it better.
 Through partnerships with national partners or healthcare partners and our local homeless providers, we were able to test almost 700 folks who were experiencing homelessness for COVID-19.
 So in that one snapshot, we were very excited that no one has been positive for COVID-19.
 We actually had Quest run the results a second time, because that was statistically not what we were expecting.”

-Executive Director, Open Doors Homeless Coalition in Gulf Coast, Mississippi:
+Executive Director, Open Doors Homeless Coalition in Gulf Coast Region, Mississippi: